Mean-field limits for large-scale random-access networks: The complete interference graph case

-\section{Performance measures}
+\subsection{Performance measures}

-In this section, we leverage the asymptotic results of Section \ref{Sec_Compl} for the population process to obtain various performance measures of interest.
-In particular, we derive approximations for the stationary distribution and expectation of the queue length of a node, the sojourn time and waiting time of a packet in the system.
-Denote by $Q_c^{(N)}$ the stationary queue length at a class-$c$ node, and by $W_c^{(N)}$ and $S_c^{(N)}$ the stationary waiting time and sojourn time of a packet at a class-$c$ node.
-For ease of notation we denote $N_c=N_c^{(N)}$.
+\revU{We now leverage Theorem~\ref{Theo_Comp_IL} for the population process to obtain various performance measures of interest.
+In particular, we sketch the proofs of Theorems~\ref{Theo_QWSNcWeakConvergence} and~\ref{Theo_QWSNcExpConvergence}, yielding approximations for the stationary distribution and expectation of the queue length of a node as well as the sojourn time and waiting time of a packet in the system.